pwm/s-flow/readme.md

 ```

 Finally we can make a transition conditional by supplying a predicate function to it (a predicate is a function that returns true or false).

+Let's make our `TrafficLight` handle newer models with extra features:

 ```php
 class TrafficLight {